-Weighted blankets NZ: You’ve got quite a few options for buying here.
-Weighted blankets have exploded in popularity recently as they’ve made the crossover from therapeutic tool to lifestyle product for everyday use, and now I use one myself, it’s easy to see why.
+Weighted blankets NZ: You’ve got quite a few options for buying a weighted blanket here, lucky!
+They have exploded in popularity recently as they’ve made the crossover from therapeutic tool to lifestyle product for everyday use, and now I use one myself, it’s easy to see why.

 Lauded for their stress-busting properties and ability to improve your sleep, perhaps it’s no great surprise more and more kiwis are giving weighted blankets a go in these uncertain times.

 I’ll guide you through six of the best options in the New Zealand market (including my recommended blanket), and answer common questions about weighted blankets.